El cartel (TV series): Synopsis

 Two friends enter the illegal drugs business, thinking it is the fastest way to become rich.
 The illegal drug trafficking world seems attractive to all these middle-class people, who overlook the associated dangers and legal problems.

 This choice begins a turbulent and troubled lifestyle that will change their fates forever.
 Martín, alias "Fresita", gets a job in a drugs lab sponsored by the big boss Óscar Cadena (Fernando Solorzano).
 Martín learns the business quickly and starts to send illegal drugs to the United States, while his boss makes an alliance with the Villegas Brothers, from the West Cartel, to take down the biggest drug dealer ever: Pablo Escobar.

 With Escobar down, a new cartel is up: The Pacific Cartel in Colombia, led by Óscar Cadena, so Óscar (the teacher) and Martín (the student) make a pact of friendship and business.

 Martín becomes a rich man and he falls for Sofía (Karen Martinez), a beautiful woman, but he wins her heart by lying to her.
 But Sofía discovers the origin of Martín's wealth, and he has to choose: Sofía or the business.

 Óscar helps the police finish the West Cartel.
 The snitches (sapos) make war between these criminal machines to the point of breaking.

 Oscar has been killed and decided to make Martin as the owner of the cartel.

 Martín refuses to take part in this war and decides to go to Miami with Sofía and his children, unaware that Miami is no longer a safe place.
 He continues his illegal activities, meanwhile watching enemies kill his old friends.

 As increasing numbers of his business partners and brothers die or get caught, Martin is forced to run to Mexico, looking for protection.
 He realizes too late that, in this business, you can never win.
 So he becomes a sapo and tells his tale to the DEA.

 In the second season, Pepe, after being captured by the FBI, and now released to be a snitch, tells the rest of the story, which leads to the arrests and deaths of several drug traffickers.

 Characters

 Caracol decided to change the characters' real names, their aliases, and some locations from the book, although the filmmakers maintained some physical resemblance between the real-life characters and their portrayers.
 The following tables detail the names of the characters, their portrayers, and the real life people they represent in the series.
 The first table also highlights the first season characters who also appear in the second season.
+The characters marked with an asterisk, although they do not appear in the second season, are mentioned.